Current issues and what the World Food Programme is doing

 WFP continues to manage UNHAS on behalf of the humanitarian community.
 UNHAS facilitates the delivery of life-saving humanitarian assistance and the movement of aid workers to and within Somalia by providing critical and safe air services in Somalia.
 UNHAS has medical and security evacuation permanently available for the re-location of staff and can airlift essential relief cargoes, such as medical supplies, to locations inaccessible by road.
-In 2014 UNHAS operated 5 passengers aircraft and 1 cargo flight and transported more than 27,000 passengers.
+In 2014 UNHAS operated five passengers aircraft and one cargo flight and transported more than 27,000 passengers.

 Featured Somalia publications

 A Country Brief provides the latest snapshot of the country strategy, operations, operational highlights (achievements and issues/challenges), partnerships and country background.